DragonInspire/Bluue-Bot-V2/README.md

 ## Overview
 This Discord bot is designed to collect and manage data related to a specific guild and its members in the Wynncraft Minecraft server.
 It gathers information about the guild's online members and their territories.
 It also keeps track of war-related data for each player.

+## Commands
+Blue is built with only one command `/uniform` after which you will be prompted to enter a minecraft username and select a rank `/uniform Username: Rank: `. upon calling the command the bot will send a message containing your minecraft skin with the farplane uniform.

 ## Installation

 Before using the script, make sure to install the required dependencies listed in the `requirements.txt` file.
 You can do this using `pip`: